When you are charged with a traffic offence you will be required to go to court for the matter.

 How to plead guilty in traffic court

-If you are pleading guilty to the traffic offence, this means you are accepting the allegations against you and the court will give you a lower penalty then if you were found guilty at trial.
+If you are pleading guilty to the traffic offence, this means you are accepting the allegations against you and the court will give you a lower penalty than if you were found guilty at trial.
 You can finalise your matter when you attend court and you will normally be sentenced on that same day.

 If you intend to plead guilty but require more time before you finalise the matter you can inform the court that you are seeking an adjournment.
 You will need to inform the court what the adjournment is for, which can include reasons such as seeking legal representation or legal advice.
-It may also be to allow you time to complete court preparations for example, a traffic education program (such as the RATE Program).
-The adjournment is a process which allows you to attend court on another day, which is when you could then finalise the matter.
+It may also be to allow you time to complete court preparations, for example, a traffic education program (such as the RATE Program).
+The adjournment is a process that allows you to attend court on another day, which is when you could then finalise the matter.

 If you are pleading not guilty you will need to list your matter for trial.
-Before a trial the police prosecutions will need to provide you with a brief of evidence.
+Before a trial, the police prosecutions will need to provide you with a brief of evidence.
 This brief will contain the evidence that the police will be relying upon for trial and the witnesses they will call to give evidence against you.

 You are not generally required to provide the evidence you rely upon to police prosecutions, but there are some exceptions to this.